pocomane/brewed-in-the-apocalypse/bita.md

 ey like about the fiction, until there are no imminent threats for the characters.
 How the discussion is moved to the players?
 There are this other scenarist move:

-TODO : describe what a "Scene" is, what it means it is "Suspended" or "closed" ???

 __Ask what they do__ - when you are speaking and you have nothing to say anymore, ask to one ore more characters in the current scene what they do next.